SkylerElmstrom/Portfolio/content/authors/admin/_index.md

     link: https://www.facebook.com/profile.php?id=100000043694339
 education:
   courses:
+    - course: Graduate Certificate - Data Science
+      institution: Western Washington University
+      year: 2021
     - course: B.S. in Environmental Science
       institution: Western Washington University
       year: 2020
     - course: GIS Minor & Certificate
       institution: Western Washington University
       year: 2020
-    - course: Graduate Certificate - Data Science
-      institution: Western Washington University
-      year: 2021

 email: ""
 user_groups:
   - ""
 ---
-I started my career in the United States Marine Corps as a Topographic Intelligence Specialist (MOS 0261) where I primarily completed tasks related to geospatial intelligence, terrain analysis, and geodetic surveying.
-Since then I've worked to become an environmental scientist and GIS professional.
-My interests include serving the public, statistics, python, automation, data visualization, and web maps.
+I started my career in the United States Marine Corps where I specialized in geospatial intelligence (GEOINT), terrain analysis, and geodetic surveying.
+After my service in the military, I studied environmental science, GIS, statistics, and data science.
+My skills continue to take me across disciplines where my knowledge and experience are broadly applicable.
+I believe leadership should happen at all levels, be transparent, foster innovation, and support the equitable advancement of those around you.

-Feel free to contact me with comments or questions!
+Feel free to contact me – our paths are all difficult and unique.